rshivjiani/rshivjiani.github.io/_posts/2016-03-16-democratic-debate-flint-2016.md

+---
+title: "Flint Michigan Democratic Debate Preview: The How-To's and What to Expect"
+layout: post
+---
 **BY: RAHIL SHIVJIANI / MAR 6TH, 2016**

 Tonight is the Democratic debate in Flint, Michigan.
 Flint, Michigan is also the place where families live on bottled water.
 In this article, I will list the airing info for tonight's debate, which will include channel numbers, candidates, and moderator(s).
 I will also talk about the key issues for tonight's debate that might be discussed.